jadegrizzly/jadegrizzly/README.md

 # Snapshot Olympics

-> Organized photo contests for friends, family and more.
+> Organized photo scavenger hunts for friends, family and more.

 ## Team